 I’m talking about that sound you hear in conference rooms everywhere.
 That sound of unquestioned agreement.
-That incredibly similar repetition of a leader’s ideas or feelings.
+That parrot-like echo of a leader’s ideas or feelings.

 Truth be told, sometimes I wish everyone saw it like I did.
 It might make things easier, but it wouldn’t necessarily make them better.
 We all say we want to be open-minded and are interested in hearing multiple opinions… but if today’s social media channels are any indication, this can hardly be the truth.